varunbzv/Patient_Vital_Monitoring_and_Emergency_Alert_System/README.md

 For testing, the program can record a section of the output automatically to check system behavior during a specific time.

-The system acts like a smart monitor — not just reading values, but analyzing trends and decid
+The system acts like a smart monitor — not just reading values, but analyzing trends and deciding intelligently whether the patient is safe or in danger.